roncli/LibWowAPI/README.markdown

 See the [Documentation](https://github.com/roncli/LibWowAPI/wiki/LibWowAPI) for more information on how to use LibWowAPI in your .NET application.

 ## Version History

+### 1.0.1 - 12/14/2011
+* New:
+ * Removed Json.NET dependancy.
+LibWowAPI is now a standalone library, using System.Runtime.Serialization.Json to deserialize the JSON received from the Blizzard WoW API.
+ * Added the TransmogItem property to items in the Character Profile.
+See the Character.TooltipParams.TransmogItem property.
+ * Added a flag to determine if the pet is the currently selected pet.
+See the Character.Pet.Selected property.
+ * Added pet talents parsing to the Character Profile.
+See the Character.Pet.Talents property.
+ * Added Portuguese language support for North American and European realms.
+ * Added the IsModified property.
+See the WowAPIData.IsModified property.
+ * Caching is now optional.
+See the WowAPIData.CacheResults property.
+ * API request timeout is now configurable, defaulting to 10 seconds.
+See the WowAPIData.Timeout property.
+ * Moved from CodePlex to Github.
+* Fixes:
+ * Setting the IsModifiedSince date for a request that has not been modified since that date will no longer crash.
+ * Chinese realm requests now return the correct URL.
+ * Blizzard errors for GZIPped requests will no longer crash.
+ * When retrieving an arena team, the list of member will be set to null if there are no members.

 ### 1.0 - 8/27/2011
 * Implemented gzip compression.